winterwidow/workflow_automation/README.md

 # onboarding

-to create an onboarding file
+API based : To create an onboarding file

-scrape reviews then use llm to generate the form
+Scrape reviews then use llm to generate the form

-libraries to download:
+Libraries to download:
 BeautifulSoup,
 selenium,
 webdriver-manager,